pnkskff/Cool-Sites/README.md

   1. The Goal of this Repo is to have a public online copy of cool websites that can assist people with whatever their interests/necessities are.

-  2. Please, if you know of other cool websites, Fork/Document/Push, let's build this Repo together!
+  2. Please, if you know of other cool websites - Fork/Document/Push, let's build this Repo together!

 IV.
 FURTHER INFO: